Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter

 Moreover, there exists a global system of wave coordinates $(t, x^1, x^2, x^3)$, and a constant $0 < \delta(\epsilon) < \frac{\gamma}{20}$, with $ \delta(\epsilon) \rightarrow_{\epsilon \to 0} 0$, in which the following energy bounds hold.

 For the Vlasov field, $\forall \; t \in \R_+$,

 For the metric perturbation $h^1$, $\forall \; t \in \R_+$,

 \end{theorem} \begin{rem} On top of the above energy bounds, we also prove pointwise decay estimates on $h_1$ and its derivatives, see Propositions \ref{decaymetric} and \ref{estinullcompo}.
 We note that the decay rates we state on certain null components of $\nabla h^1$ (see \eqref{eq:TU1}) are weaker near the light cone than those obtained by Lindblad-Rodnianski \cite{LR10}.
-This is because we can close our main estimates without using $L^1-L^{\infty}$ decay estimate of Hörmander.
+This is because we can close our main estimates without using the $L^1-L^{\infty}$-decay estimate of Hörmander.
 Of course, a posteriori, one can upgrade these rates to those of \cite[Subsection $10.2$]{LR10} to obtain that for any $|J| \leq N-5$ and for all $(t,x) \in \R_+ \times \R^3$